 The course instructor will conduct a site visit and/or contact you and your internship supervisor during the term.

 Provide a copy the form to your site supervisor.
 Meet with your site supervisor to discuss your evaluation.
-Submit the signed evaluation to the program coordinator upon completion of your internship or by 8/18/17.
+Submit the signed evaluation to the program coordinator upon completion of your internship or by the last day of classes for the Summer Session (For Summer 2018: 8/23/18).

 PROSPECTIVE INTERNSHIP SITES